JonathanLinney/Table-migrator--Sandpit-to-Snowflake-/README.md

     "Driver={your driver name here};"
     "Server=your server name here;"

-Trusted Connection is set to "yes" for automatic connection to your SQL Server (change if connecting manually)
+Trusted Connection is set to "yes" for automatic connection to your SQL Server (change if connecting manually):
     "Trusted_Connection=yes;"
 ```